 Net Income after Tax = INR 7,00,000 (INR 10,00,000 - INR 3,00,000)

 As cryptocurrencies become more widely accepted, investors and traders must be aware of the tax consequences associated with their transactions.
-Non-compliance with tax regulations can result in severe penalties and legal repercussions, emphasising the need to stay informed about relevant tax laws and fulfil tax obligations accordingly.
+Non-compliance with tax regulations can result in severe penalties and legal repercussions, emphasizing the need to stay informed about relevant tax laws and fulfil tax obligations accordingly.

 Related Articles